A Guess Isn’t Good Enough for a Jury

 To prove the presence of drug use in an individual, a toxicology report may be indicated.
 This is typical in cases involving drug or alcohol abuse–most commonly with a DUI.
 However, when a victim is drugged, a toxicology report on the victim can reveal more about drug(s) used, and better understand the impact on the victim.

 A Medical Review Officer (MRO) receives training to interpret these reports.
-Dr. Adhia has received Medical Review Officer training and expects certification by early 2020.
+Dr. Adhia is a Certified MRO.

 CRIMINAL / CORRECTIONAL

 Psychiatric Care in Prison

 Treating the most mentally ill and violent prisoners in the Texas Department of Justice, Dr. Adhia served as a Psychiatrist at the Beauford H. Jester IV Psychiatric Unit, a correctional psychiatric hospital, where he treated incarcerated men, including those in isolation (Ad.
 Seg.).
 He also treated at the supermax Polunsky Unit which houses Death Row and other offenders.